The Bankrate promise

 - Citi ThankYou Points: Choice Privileges and Wyndham Rewards (ratios vary depending on which Citi card you hold)

 - Capital One Rewards: Choice Privileges (1:1) and Wyndham Rewards (1:1)

-The ratios indicate how many credit card points make up a hotel loyalty point when you transfer them.
+These ratios indicate how many credit card points make up a hotel loyalty point when you transfer them (unless there are any active transfer bonuses in play).
 For example, the 1:2 ratio associated with transferring Amex points to Hilton Honors means that 50,000 Amex Membership Rewards points would equal 100,000 Hilton Honors points.

 Using points to book travel in travel portals